Christie Launius, director

 Christie Launius is Associate Professor and Director of Women’s and Gender Studies at the University of Wisconsin Oshkosh.

-Her work has appeared in CCC: College Composition and Communication, College Literature, American Drama and the National Women’s Studies Association Journal.
-Her research interests are in American working-class literature, especially narratives of upward class mobility, and she is currently working on an article about mother-daughter relationships among class straddlers in the women’s liberation movement.
+Her work has appeared in CCC: College Composition and Communication, College Literature, American Drama and the National Women’s Studies Association Journal, and is forthcoming in Teaching and Learning Inquiry.
+Her research interests are in American working-class literature, especially narratives of upward class mobility.
+She co-authored a textbook entitled Threshold Concepts in Women's and Gender Studies: Ways of Seeing, Thinking, and Knowing, published by Routledge Press in 2015.
+She is currently working on a new project for Routledge Press, The Routledge International Handbook of Working Class Studies.

-At UWO, she teaches Introduction to Women’s Studies, Women, Race, and Class, and Feminist Theory, as well as the Women’s Studies Senior Seminar
+At UWO, she teaches Introduction to Women’s and Gender Studies, Women, Race, and Class, and Feminist Theory, as well as the Women’s and Gender Studies Senior Seminar.

-Sedentary pursuits include playing trivia, doing crossword puzzles and drinking Alterra coffee; more active interests include yoga and Jazzercise.
+Sedentary pursuits include playing trivia, doing crossword puzzles and drinking Colectivo coffee; more active interests include yoga, Jazzercise, and keeping up with her toddler.
 She loathes the label “foodie” but nonetheless recognizes herself in it.